LeCoupa/awesome-cheatsheets/languages/python.md

 - They never get executed.

-- Comments start with # in Python
+- Comments start with # in Python.

     ```python